 So, which one is the better one?

-Let us discuss them in a bit more detail to help you out in the best way possible when it comes to getting your hands on a washing machine water filter.
+That being said, let us discuss the two types of filters in a bit more detail to help you out in the best way possible when it comes to getting your hands on a washing machine water filter.

 Whole house sediment filters